 When compiling your resume, you need to name your accomplishments.
 Your resume is no place to be humble—if you don’t inform the reader about what you’ve done, no one else will.
 Whether you’re a beginner or a veteran, your achievements should clearly state you had a goal how you achieved it.
 This demonstrates your effectiveness and determination.

 The most crucial method is to list all of your accomplishments and achievements quantitatively.
 For instance, if you’ve helped a previous company increase sales or improve their business operations, you should illustrate the dollar value of this effort or how much you increased sales.
 You will easily be able to attract the attention of hiring authorities when they compare your accomplishments to others.
 Then they will start to visualize the things that you can do to enhance their company’s success.

-Keywords remain a crucial part in describing your accomplishments, and it is most important to use these words wisely.
+Keywords remain a crucial part of describing your accomplishments, and it is most important to use these words wisely.
 Commanding keywords should be used to indicate the importance and degree of those achievements.
 This is the point of your resume in which to sell yourself, and even “brag” a little.
 You may want to incorporate a little industry lingo and terminology related to your position.
 This could dazzle your potential employer, showing that you’re knowledgeable and experienced.

 Your accomplishment section will verify the results you have achieved and present the potential company’s hiring committee with the evidence that you have achieved results in the past; therefore, you will be able to meet or exceed the results they desire in the future.

 This is part of a Sales Executive Resume to show you accomplishments:

 Do you have any tips for writing a powerful, accomplishment-based resume?
 Comment and Share!